PowerShell/platyPS/docs/New-ExternalHelp.md

 -a----        5/22/2016   6:34 PM         132942 platyPS-help.xml
 ```

-Create and overwrite existing external help file in output path directory.
+This command creates an external help file in the specified location.
+This command specifies the *Force* parameter, therefore, it overwrites an existing file.
-Use Unicode Encoding for output file.
+The command specifies Unicode encoding for the created file.
 ## PARAMETERS

 ### -OutputPath
-Path to a folder where you want to put your external help file(s).
+Specifies the path of a folder where this cmdlet saves your external help file.
-The name should end with a locale folder, i.e. ".\out\platyPS\en-US".
+The folder name should end with a locale folder, as in the following example: `.\out\PlatyPS\en-US\`.

 ```yaml
 Type: String